When They’re Not Quite Bad Enough to Fire

 Paul Downs:

 Well, we don’t have a formal review where you sit down once a year and then go through a checklist or anything like that.
-I’ve done that in the past, and morphed into something that I’d seen other business owners do, a couple of them in my Vistage group.
-In particular, one manufacturer, and what he did was just made an attempt to sit down with every one of his employees on an individual basis, at least twice a year.
+I’ve done that in the past, and morphed into something that I’d seen other business owners do, a couple of them in my Vistage group, in particular, one manufacturer.
+And what he did was just made an attempt to sit down with every one of his employees on an individual basis, at least twice a year.
 And I started doing that in 2018, and in good years, I would be able to do that three times a year.

 Now, your number of employees sort of makes that into a larger, larger commitment, and we’re up to 28 now.
 And for various reasons, I hadn’t sat down with everybody for almost a year.
 And so, I got my decks cleared, set up 20 meetings in two weeks—which is like four or five a day—and then just get people in my office and sit down and say, “Tell me what you’re thinking about.”
 And the purpose of the meeting is for me to kind of take the temperature of all of the employees and get a sense of: Are they experiencing challenges outside work that might affect how they’re doing their work, and what we can do to help, or if they have questions about things that they’ve been wondering about.
 It’s a good way to have a conversation.